berkecengiz/campground_scrapper/README.md

 # Campground Scraper

-A comprehensive web scraping solution for extracting and managing campground data from TheDyrt.com across the United States.
+A web scraping solution for extracting and managing campground data from TheDyrt.com across the United States.

 ## Overview

-This project is designed to scrape, store, and manage campground data from TheDyrt.com, covering all campground locations across the Continental United States.
-It utilizes TheDyrt's search API to efficiently extract information while respecting rate limits.
+This project scrapes, stores, and manages campground data from TheDyrt.com, covering all campground locations across the continental United States.
+It utilizes TheDyrt's public search API to efficiently extract detailed campground information while respecting API rate limits.

+The backend is built with FastAPI and leverages async scraping for performance.
+Data is stored in a PostgreSQL database, with the system containerized using Docker for consistent deployment.
+The project also includes a REST API layer for querying and accessing stored campground data.
 ## Installation

 ### Using Docker (Recommended)